cvanaret/Uno/joss/paper.md

 	* the `JuMP.jl` ecosystem,
 	* `control-toolbox`, a collection of Julia packages for mathematical control and its applications,
 - C++:
-  * [CasADi](https://github.com/casadi/casadi), an open-source tool for nonlinear optimization and algorithmic differentiation,
+  * [CasADi](https://github.com/casadi/casadi), an open-source tool for nonlinear optimization and algorithmic differentiation [@Andersson2019],
 - Python:
 	* [pyOptSparse](https://github.com/mdolab/pyoptsparse), an object-oriented framework for formulating and solving nonlinear constrained optimization problems in an efficient, reusable, and portable manner,
 	* [DNLP](https://github.com/cvxgrp/DNLP), an extension of CVXPY to general nonlinear programming,